About Us

 The Mission

-Algorism exists to give people a clear, practical path to that goal — through logic, compassion, and action — before our judgment day comes.
+Algorism exists to give people a clear, practical path to survival — through logic, compassion, and action — before our judgment day comes.